 A novel is a world into which a reader disappears for hours or days at a time, navigating through time and space and human psychology.
 We live with the characters, be they a glamorous bootlegger living the high life, or a mixed-up teenager on hiatus from prep school, or a neurotic woman trying to lose weight and land a man.

-For the author, writing a novel is the ultimate challenge—a steep climb over hundreds of pages that must work as a unified and engrossing whole.
-In our courses, you will learn about the special demands of a novel and refine your knowledge of basic fiction craft.
-You will also learn how and where to market your work.
+Writing a novel is a long haul—a steep climb over hundreds of pages that must work as a unified and engrossing whole.
+Here you will learn about the specialized demands and intricacies of novel writing, as well as how to market your work.

-If you’re up for the challenge, we’ll show you how to write a novel that readers will not forget.
+If you’re up for the challenge, we’ll show you how to write a novel to remember.

 Fiction I encompasses short stories and novels.
 After Level I, students have a choice of Fiction II/III (focusing on short stories), or Novel II/III (focusing on novels).

 If you are working on “genre” fiction, you may take either a Fiction/Novel course or one of our genre courses: Science Fiction & Fantasy, Romance, Mystery.

 If you are working on a YA novel, you may take a Fiction/Novel or “genre” course, or you may take a Children’s Book course, where the full spectrum of children’s books will be covered.